 Southern Utah University presents the Professional Pilot Program for prospective commercial helicopter pilots.
 If your desire is to fly helicopters as a career, SUU's Professional Pilot Program is the way to go.

 Our Professional Pilot courses provide students with the opportunity to gain the license and ratings needed to be employed as a CFI helicopter pilot.
-Typically the program takes only 18 months of instruction and flying before students are able get their first job as a flight instructor.
+Typically the program takes approximately 20 months of instruction and flying before students are able get their first job as a flight instructor.
 You can be working as a pilot before you even complete your college degree.

-Southern Utah University presents an Associate of Applied Science (AAS) and Bachelor of Interdisciplinary Studies (BIS) degree for Rotor Wing aircraft (helicopter).
+Southern Utah University presents an Associate of Applied Science (AAS) as well as Bachelor of Interdisciplinary Studies (BIS) degree and Bachelor of Science in General Studies (BSGS) with a Rotor Wing aircraft component (helicopter).
 These degree programs share a common core of general education and general aviation courses which include:

 The SUU helicopter training fleet consists of Robinson R22 and R44 models, as well as Bell series and AStar aircraft.
 In conjunction with the R44, instructors utilize a flight simulator for instrument training.
 Our utility aircraft include Bell 206 B & L series aircraft, the AStar Helicopter, as well as a R44 Raven II.

 Obtaining the qualifications necessary for a career in aviation requires rigorous training and in depth education.
 The flight school you choose is important.
 It must offer precisely the right balance of college education, practical flight training, theoretical aviation knowledge, hands-on flying experience and simulated flight environments.